Kamva-pro/property-studios-cms/README.md

 3. **Form Submission with Validation**:
    - Users can submit forms in a safe and seamless environment.
-   - Input is validated for security, and data is written to the database using **prepared statements** to prevent SQL injection.
+   - Input is validated for security, and data is written to the database using prepared statements to prevent SQL injections.

 4. **Admin Authentication**:
    - Admin users are authenticated using credentials defined in the local database (e.g., phpMyAdmin).